jpcima/spectacle/README.md

 ## Compatibility notes

-Some hosts on Linux, including Carla (as of 2.3.0), are unable to turn off the DSP when the editor is closed.
+Some hosts on Linux, including Carla (as of 2.3.0), are unable to turn off the DSP when the VST editor is closed.
 The LV2 version is recommended in this case.

 ## Change log